happyemi/friendlypi/serverpi/README.rst

 Testing the server
 ------------------

 Once the server has been setup, start it manually.
 Start your preferred browser and point it to 127.0.0.1:8080/status?html=1  (of course replace the loopback address and the port with the real values, if different).
 If everything has been done properly, the browser should show you an instance of the test module running.
-An increment button is present and pressing it will increment the "Status" value.
+An increment and a decrement button should allow you to update the "Status" value.

 Configure the MediaDevice module